 Our Termly tracking enables us to identify our targeted groups of children who are in need of small group intervention work.
 This tracking also enables us to see the impact of the intervention work.
 The leadership Team analyse performance data in order to identify gaps in attainment and to determine the focus areas for additional support to children.
 In addition to this teachers identify pupil premium children on their planning and ensure through first quality teaching and differentiation of the curriculum that their individual needs are met.

-Click below and find out how the Pupil Premium Funding will be used at Rise Park Academy for this academic year.
+Click below and find out how the Pupil Premium Funding will be used at Rise Park Academies for this academic year.